30th Jul 2016 - 21st Aug 2016

 Entrance is free and full colour Ian Potts Watercolours exhibition catalogues are available for purchase along with sale of over fifty original, signed watercolour paintings by Ian Potts.

-The University of Brighton College of Arts and Humanities is hosting a major retrospective exhibition of watercolour landscapes by the late Ian Potts at the Grand Parade Gallery from Saturday 30 July to Sunday 21 August 2016.
+The University of Brighton is hosting a major retrospective exhibition of watercolour landscapes by the late Ian Potts at the Grand Parade Gallery from Saturday 30 July to Sunday 21 August 2016.

 Ian Potts is an important British watercolour landscape artist whose work has been added to several public collections, including The V&A Museum and Ashmolean.
 He was for many years a tutor in painting at the college and his work has been exhibited at numerous galleries in Britain, France and Italy, the most recent in London shortly before his death in May 2014.